-- The student is forbidden to commit fraud.
+- 1. The student is forbidden to commit fraud.
 If the student commits fraud, the Examining Board can take measures that are described in the law and in these regulations, possibly, if applicable, in combination with the measures mentioned in Article 15 section 6. - 2.
-Fraud is defined as any act or omission on the part of the student that wholly or partially hampers or prevents a correct assessment of the knowledge, understanding and/or skills of the student.
-This includes in any case the committing, participating in committing and providing the opportunity to commit the actions summarised in this clause: - a. participating in the interim examination and/or other education activities without being entitled to do so; - during a test, possessing or using books, syllabuses, notes or material, whether written, electronic or online, unless they are expressly allowed according to the Study Handbook, the course guide or the present chapter of these regulations; - c. during a test, cribbing or sharing information with other students or third parties, in any fashion whatsoever, inside or outside the examination room; - d. during a test and/or other education activities, impersonating someone else; - e. allowing yourself to be impersonated by someone else during a test and/or other education activities; - f. changing or exchanging the distributed question forms and/or answer forms with others; - g. before the date or time on which the interim examination is taken, to be in the possession or to take possession of the questions or assignments of the relevant interim examination; - committing any form of plagiarism, including fully or partially copying, paraphrasing or translating the work of another author in a paper, thesis, or any other form of manuscript (text, figures, photo's, diagrams etc. included) that is part of education without indicating that this is a quotation and without correctly reporting the source; - i. fabricating and/or falsifying research data and/or sources; - j. during a test, to have calculators, computers, smartwatches, mobile phones or devices with comparable functions, unless this is explicitly permitted according to article 16; - k. using artificial intelligence (AI) in a manner other than as permitted by the examiner.
+Fraud is defined as committing, participating in committing, or providing the opportunity to commit, the actions summarized in this clause: - participating in the interim examination without being entitled to do so; - b. during the interim examination, possessing or using books, syllabuses, notes or material, whether written, electronic or online, which are expressly prohibited according to the Study Handbook, the course guide or the present chapter of these regulations; - c. during the interim examination, cribbing or sharing information with other students or third parties, in any fashion whatsoever, inside or outside the examination room; - d. during the interim examination, impersonating someone else; - e. allowing yourself to be impersonated by someone else during the interim examination; - changing or exchanging the distributed question forms and/or answer forms with others; - g. before the date or time on which the interim examination is taken, to be in the possession or to take possession of the questions or assignments of the relevant interim examination; - committing any form of plagiarism, including copying, paraphrasing or translating the work of another author in a paper, thesis, or any other form of manuscript (text, figures, photo's, diagrams etc. included) that is part of education without indicating that this is a quotation and without correctly reporting the source; - during the interim examination, to have calculators, computers, mobile phones or devices with comparable functions, unless this is explicitly permitted according to article 16; - j. any fraudulent act or omission by or on behalf of the student that wholly or partially hampers or prevents a correct assessment of the knowledge, understanding and/or skills of the student.